FAQs for Experienced Officers

 Will my current pension be transferrable?

 SPS participates in the BC Municipal Pension Plan, one of the largest pension plans in Canada.
 Although we cannot provide pension advice, we have assembled general information for applicants, including RCMP members with federal pensions, who may wish to join SPS.
-If you currently work for a municipal department within BC your membership continues; for those outside BC, you will be enrolled in the BC Municipal Pension Plan on the first day of your employment with SPS.
+If you currently work for a municipal department within BC your membership continues.
+For those from the RCMP or from municipal departments outside BC, you will be enrolled in the BC Municipal Pension Plan on the first day of your employment with SPS.

 What happens to my seniority when I join SPS?